ats-tandjoeng7/Election_Analysis/README.md

     print(f"{candidate_name}: {vote_percentage_bycounty:.1f}% ({votes_bycounty:,})\n")
   print(f"{'-'*25}\n")
 ```
-2. Code refactoring that could transform the current code into an efficient one.
-This will be critical, especially when the code will be applied to crunching real big data.
+2. Code refactoring that could transform the current code into an efficient one that is capable crunching big data.
+This will be critical, especially when the code will be applied to crunching real massive election data.
 One idea is to use more efficient data structures, probably `defaultdict()`, or recycle some existing useful modules/libraries.
-In this project, I also used `dictionary.get()` to retrieve the total votes by county for further analyses.
+In this project, I also used `dictionary.get()` to retrieve the total votes by county without recalculation for further data analysis.
 ```
 # Add our dependencies.
 from collections import defaultdict